How To Find Airline Partner Award Flight Availability How To Find Airline Partner Award Flight Availability

 AwardWallet receives compensation from advertising partners for links on the blog.
 Terms Apply to the offers listed on this page.
+Enrollment is required for select Amex benefits.
 The opinions expressed here are our own and have not been reviewed, provided, or approved by any bank advertiser.
 Here's our complete list of Advertisers.

-Redeeming miles for partner award flights is an easy way to get greater value from your frequent flyer miles and credit card points.
-Unfortunately, the process is commonly misunderstood and can be a daunting task for first-timers.
-How do you know which airlines you can book?
-How do you find flights on a different airline?
-Does redeeming miles on partners cost the same number of miles as a standard saver award?
-In addition, perhaps the one question that rules them all: How on earth do you find airline partner award availability?
+How do you know which airlines you can book or find flights on a different airline?
+Does redeeming miles on partners cost the same as a standard saver award?
+In addition, the one question that rules them all: How on earth do you find airline partner award availability?

 What Exactly Is a Partner Award?